cloudnativedevelopment/cnd-voting-demo/README.md

 kubectl apply -f manifests
 ```

 This introduces some friction, but even worse, if you check the Voting App UI and make a new vote, the code changes are not reflected.
 This is because we are using the same docker image tag.
-In order to refresh our pod we could create a different image tag and modify our `manifests/vote-deployment.yaml` to use the nre docker image tag, or we can fore the pod recreation by deleting the running pod.
-Let go with the second approach and execute:
+In order to refresh our pod we could create a different image tag and modify our `manifests/vote-deployment.yaml` to use the new docker image tag, or we can force the pod recreation by deleting the running pod.
+Let's go with the second approach and execute:

 ```
 kubectl get pods